How to Use and Test a High Voltage Proximity Tester

 Electrician Training and Qualification

 Proficient use of a high voltage proximity tester is a learned skill that requires dedicated electrician training.
 This training is a core component of any reputable electrician school or apprenticeship program.
-Beyond initial training, ongoing education through online electrical courses is essential for staying current with evolving technology and safety standards like NFPA 70E.
+Beyond initial training, ongoing education through online electrical courses and refresher training is essential for staying current with evolving technology and safety standards like NFPA 70E and applicable OSHA standards.
 A deep understanding of the principles found in the nec code book and related safety documents is what separates a qualified person from an untrained one, especially when working in high-risk environments.

 Primary Sources